 To make this gluten-free cheesecake crust, you just add gluten-free graham crackers to a food processor and process until finely ground.

-After that.
-It’s super easy to just press this into your spring form pan and make your cheesecake!
+After that just press this into your spring form pan.

 Notes on ingredients for this gluten-free cheesecake:

 - Cornstarch helps prevent the eggs from over-coagulating and is a great addition for cheesecakes made without a water bath.
 There’s only one tablespoon of cornstarch in this recipe but it really does make a big difference and helps prevent cracking.
 Don’t skip this!

 - Cream Cheese: It’s best to use softened cream cheese.
 Use the full-fat kind too!

 - Eggs: Use room temperature eggs.
 I do not recommend using an egg substitutes.

 - Lemon juice – I just use a bit of RealLemon that I keep in my fridge for cooking/baking.